team4099/FalconScout/docs/QUICK_START.md

 ```
 # core setup features
-year: 2022
+year: 2025
-event_code: "iri"
+event_code: "njdd"
-run_with_tba: True
+run_with_tba: false
+path_to_data: "data/2025njdd_match_data.json"
+path_to_output: "data/errors.json"

 # required translation
+scout_id: "ScoutId"
-match_key: "match_key"
+match_key: "MatchKey"
-team_number: "team_number"
+team_number: "TeamNumber"
+alliance: "Alliance"
+driver_station": "DriverStation"

 # optional parameters - if it is needed for a data check and is
 # not listed, the check will not run

-# Rapid React 2022: hyper-specific parameters
+# Reefscape 2025: hyper-specific parameters
-auto_lower_hub: "auto_lower_hub"
-auto_upper_hub: "auto_upper_hub"
-...
-taxied: "taxied"
-final_climb_type: "final_climb_type"
+auto_starting_position: "StartingPosition"
+auto_leave: "AutoLeave"
+auto_scoring_side: "ScoringSide"
+auto_coral_l1: "AutoCoralL1"
+auto_coral_l2: "AutoCoralL2"
+auto_coral_l3: "AutoCoralL3"
+auto_coral_l4: "AutoCoralL4"
+auto_barge: "AutoBarge"
+auto_processor: "AutoProcessor"
+auto_centerline: "AutoCenterline"
+teleop_coral_l1: "TeleopCoralL1"
+teleop_coral_l2: "TeleopCoralL2"
+teleop_coral_l3: "TeleopCoralL3"
+teleop_coral_l4: "TeleopCoralL4"
+teleop_algae_barge: "TeleopAlgaeBarge"
+teleop_algae_processor: "TeleopAlgaeProcessor"
+endgame_parked: "Parked"
+endgame_climb_status: "ClimbStatus"
+endgame_climb_speed: "ClimbSpeed"
+disabled: "Disabled"
+stability_rating: "StabilityRating"
+robot_style_type: "RobotStyleType"
+driver_rating: "DriverRating"
+intake_defense_rating: "IntakeDefenseRating"

-# general game parameters
+# parameters for notes
-alliance: "alliance"
-driver_station: "driver_station"
-...
-defense_rating: "defense_rating"
-counter_defense_rating: "counter_defense_rating"
+auto_notes: "AutoNotes"
+teleop_notes: "TeleopNotes"
+endgame_notes: "EndgameNotes"
+rating_notes: "RatingNotes"
 ```

 The first 3 parameters in the example `year`, `event_code`, `run_with_tba` are used to setup the year specific and general checks to be run.
-Setting `year` to 2023 will run the 2023 checks if they exist.
-Setting `event` to iri will cause TBA to grab the iri 2022 schedule and use it for data validation.
+Setting `year` to 2026 will run the 2026 checks if they exist.
+Setting `event` to njdd will cause TBA to grab the njdd 2025 schedule and use it for data validation.
 This will only happen if you choose to use the `run_with_tba` parameter (use only if you have internet connection).

 The rest of the parameters may change yearly but are used to translate the data you collect to the `4099 data val syntax` for that and past year checks.
-Internally, we use wording like `auto_lower_hub` but if you don't use that same wording, then you can just change your name for it in the yaml file by changing the key.
+Internally, we use wording like `AutoCoralL1` but if you don't use that same wording, then you can just change your name for it in the yaml file by changing the key.
 Example ...
 ```
-taxied: "taxi"
+endgame_parked: "Parked"
 ```

 The values used in the value pair should be the same values in your `data_labels` in your `config.json`.